Carl Wilhelm Erich Zimmer

 Carl Wilhelm Erich Zimmer (Sondershausen, 29 September 1873 – Hüll bei Wolnzach, 8 November 1950) was a German zoologist specialising in crustaceans, especially the order Cumacea.

 He studied zoology at the universities of Strasbourg, Munich and Breslau, receiving his doctorate in 1897.
-In 1912 he was appointed second director at the Zoological State Collection of Munich, where in 1917 he became director.
-From 1924 to 1937 he was a full professor and director of the zoological museum in Berlin.
+In 1912, he was appointed second director at the Zoological State Collection of Munich, whereas in 1917, he became the director.
+From 1924 to 1937, he was a full professor and director of the zoological museum in Berlin.

 The crustacean genus Zimmeriana (Hale, 1946; family Gynodiastylidae) commemorates his name, as do species with the epithet of zimmeri, including three species of frogs (Arthroleptis zimmeri, Oreophryne zimmeri, and Pseudophilautus zimmeri) and a species of lizard (Sphenomorphus zimmeri).
 He is the taxonomic authority for the krill species Euphausia hanseni.